Who we are

 As well as publishing short didactic reviews, we facilitate debate about complex, controversial or uncertain therapeutic areas.

-Readers can sign up for a publication e-alert, and can access the full text for free online.
+Readers can subscribe to receive publication updates and can access the full text for free online.

 History

-The journal was first published by the Commonwealth Department of Health in 1975.
-It has since been published by the Therapeutic Goods Administration, then by the Pharmaceutical Benefits Branch of the Department of Health and Ageing, before finding a new home with the National Prescribing Service (now NPS MedicineWise) in 2002.
+Australian Prescriber was first published by the Commonwealth Department of Health in 1975.
+It has since been published by the Therapeutic Goods Administration, then by the Pharmaceutical Benefits Branch of the Department of Health and Ageing, before finding a home with the National Prescribing Service (NPS MedicineWise) in 2002, and most recently, in 2023, with Therapeutic Guidelines Ltd.

-Australian Prescriber has been online since 1996.
+The journal has been published online since 1996.
 There are over 100 back issues available, including hundreds of editorials, articles, book reviews, comments on new drugs, case studies and much more.
 All issues from December 1999 onwards are available in both HTML text and PDF.
 Printing of the journal ceased with the June 2016 issue.
-Since then Australian Prescriber has been available as an online-only journal.
+Since then, Australian Prescriber has been available as an online-only journal.

 Independence